 Miriam Altshuler began her career at Russell & Volkening, where she worked for twelve years with such writers as Anne Tyler, Eudora Welty, Joseph Campbell, Nadine Gordimer, and Bernard Malamud.
-In 1994 she established her own agency, which she ran for twenty-one years until she joined DeFiore and Company in early 2016.
+In 1994 she established her own agency, which she ran for twenty-one years until she joined DeFiore and Company in 2016.

 First and foremost, she responds to voice and stories that are character-driven.
 She searches for books that draw her in and give her a new perspective on a world she doesn’t know, or make her think more deeply about a world she does know.
 Miriam seeks books with a heart and writers with wonderful storytelling abilities.